lamberta/devkit-doc/api/utilities.md

 that contain options that are passed up a class initialization hierarchy.
-However, there is a caveat for this common usage, since an options object may not exist, the properties can not be merged on an `undefined` value.
-To account for this, set the `options` parameter to the return value of `merge` as illustrated here:
+However, there is a caveat for this common usage, since an options object may not exist, the properties can not be merged to an `undefined` value.
+To account for this, make sure to use the returned value of `merge`, as illustrated here:

 ~~~
 function not_merged (options) {